 Lucidity Festival 2017

-The Altars of Genius is an installation commissioned by Lucidity Festival in 2017, consisting of a series of 9 instrument sculptures for creative interaction by participants.
+The Altars of Genius is an installation commissioned by Lucidity Festival in 2017, consisting of a series of 9 interactive tongue drum sculptures.

 This project was designed and approved for Patagonia Eclipse Festival in collaboration with the Synaesthesia Collective, but unfortunately has been put on the backburner due to the pandemic.
 Synaesthetic Resonance is an interactive sanctuary space that envelops participants in a people-powered soundbath and lightshow.
 It’s a nature temple, social lounge, and immersive installation designed to bring about play, rest, and connection.
 This project is also pitched as an art boat to serve as an epicenter for river hangouts during the day, although it can be modified with a lower budget to be on land.